Carolinabtt/finance/README.md

 # Finance
- This repository contains scripts for stocks and founds analysis
+ This repository contains scripts for stocks and funds analysis

 ## ticker_sector.py